Perfume Allergies in the Workplace

 I’m sure you have that one person you work with, or maybe a family member or friend, that drenches themselves in some sort of fragrance.
 More often than not, it is a stranger on the street or in a store.
 I always wonder, “Doesn’t it cost a lot of money to use that much perfume or cologne?"
 The dreaded perfume or cologne cloud may appear at any time, but it can be especially difficult to deal with if it permeates the office you work in.

-Perfume and fragrance allergies in the workplace
+Perfume and fragrance triggers in the workplace

 If you have allergic asthma, chances are fragrance is one of your major triggers.
 Unfortunately, so many products contain fragrance; perfume, cologne, shampoo, conditioner, lotions, deodorants, and soap.
 Additionally, there are other scented things found in the workplace, such as strongly scented cleaners, hand sanitizers, air fresheners, and even scented trash bags!
 Being triggered by fragrance or perfume while working at your job can be detrimental.
 It can cause you to experience a worsening of asthma symptoms, leave you gasping for breath, and, in turn, negatively affect your work.

-What you can do about perfume allergies
+What you can do about perfume triggering your asthma

 Rather than approach your coworkers directly and ask them to stop wearing fragrances, approach your employer.
 It is more effective for your employer to address your entire office on eliminating fragrance from your office.
 Singling out others can cause them to feel embarrassed, or even cause tension.